sky-hackeR/laravel-multi-auth-laravel-10-/README.md

 ],
 ```

-Running `php artisan multiauth:install` without args will scaffold these.
+Running `php artisan laravel-multi-auth:install -f` without args will scaffold these.

 ---

 ## 🛠 Development Notes

 - Only `config/multiauth.php` is published by default.
-- All scaffolding (models, routes, controllers, etc.) is handled by the `multiauth:install` command.
+- All scaffolding (models, routes, controllers, etc.) is handled by the `multi-auth:install` command.
 - Keeps your app clean and avoids dumping unnecessary stubs.

 ---